Screen notifications

 Banner

 of the screen.
-It supports confirming
+A banner usually includes confirming

 and dismissing